Ukraine crisis: World leaders condemn Putin for ordering in troops | DW | 22.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In an emergency UN meeting, the US said Russia's claim that troops were on a "peacekeeping" mission was "nonsense," threatening Russia with dire consequences for its "unprovoked attack" on Ukraine.
+In an emergency UN meeting, the US said Russia's claim that troops were on a "peacekeeping" mission was "nonsense."
+Germany said that with separatist territories' recognition, Russia had "unmasked itself."

 The UN Security Council on Monday accused Russia of "violating international law" following Russian President Vladimir Putin's move to recognize the separatist territories in eastern Ukraine as "independent."